Uriel-Lorelei/answer/README.md

 And that's it.
 Although you may have to put your password mutiple times.

-Make sure to use this configuration on fresh hyprland install.
-Although there shouldn't be much problem when using this on an already configured hyprland.
+Make sure to use this configuration on fresh hyprland install for intended performance.
+Otherwise there may be conflict between configs.

-This configuration uses waybar, mako, wofi, kitty, swayosd, and nwg-look for configuration.
+This configuration uses waybar, mako, wofi, kitty, swayosd, ly, and nwg-look for configuration.
 Most of the configurations done are just basic changes and there are only few external additions.
 Wallpapers are mostly from another pre-configuration of Hyprland called Hyde and others are my own addition found on the Internet.

-The default browser on this configuration is librewolf.
-There is chance that it isn't added.
-If it hasn't do:
-> yay -S librewolf-bin

-If you like to use another browser, change the default browser in '.config/hypr/hyprland.conf' after downloading one.

-To change the wallpaper, you can do: 'SUPER + SHIFT + right arrow key' which randomly changes the wallpaper and you can do 'SUPER + R' to reload waybar.

-In order to change to dark-mode, you can open nwg-look to change to theme downloaded from Graphite-gtk-theme.
+The keybindings for this configuration are in 'keybindings.md'.